BBreeden/hugo-triple-mando/content/post/10-mold.md

 ![Sample Bag Diagram](/sample_bag.jpeg)

-What sticks out to me the most is that each mold has a unique job.
+What sticks out to me is that each mold has a unique job.
 If you throw a Gator and Mako side-by-side, it will become immediately apprent that they each have different strengths and weaknesses.
 This comparison can be applied to any two discs in the bag and the conclusion is the same: they are unique.
 That is what we want.

 For comparison, here is my bag from a few years ago: